Flooding

 Sandbags are heavy: take care when filling and handling sandbags to avoid injury.

-There are other ways to protect your property, using proprietary barriers.
-More information can be found on the GOV.UK website.
+There are other ways to protect your property, e.g using proprietary barriers.
+See GOV.UK for information.

-The British Standards Institution has given a 'Kitemark' to various flood protection products and a listing can be found on the BSI website.
+The British Standards Institution has given a ‘Kitemark’ to various flood protection products.

-The National Flood Forum website also has a directory of flood protection products called the Blue Pages and a protection adviser page.
+The National Flood Forum website has a directory of flood protection products.

-There is no guarantee that any flood protection system will work and it should be made clear that neither MVDC nor the government nor the Environment Agency endorses a particular product or supplier.
+There is no guarantee that any flood protection system will work and it should be made clear that neither us, the government or the Environment Agency endorses a particular product or supplier.

-The better prepared you are, the better you'll cope with the effects.
-The Environment Agency has prepared a handy template to help you make your own flood plan that you can download and print.
+The Environment Agency has prepared a handy template to help you make your own flood plan.

 In addition: